naheim/seyibExercises/RExercises/logisticRegression.md

 Hence, logistic regression is linear regression on the logit transform of y, where y is the proportion (or probability) of success at each value of x.
 However, you should avoid the temptation to do a traditional least-squares regression at this point, as neither the normality nor the homoscedasticity (variance of points around regression line is uniform) assumption will be met.

-Odds ratio might best be illustrated by returning to our horse race.
-Suppose in the same race Seattle Stew is given odds of 2 to 1, which is to say, two expected loses for each expected win.
-Seattle Stew's odds of winning are 1/2, or 0.5.
-How much better is this than the winning odds for Sea Brisket?
+Odds ratio might best be illustrated by returning to searching for condors at Pinnacles.
+Your birding website gives the odds of seeing a peregrine falcon (*Falco peregrinus*) of 1 to 2.
+This means that you are expected to see a peregrine falcon once in every three July visits to the park.
+The odds of seeing a peregrine falcon are 1/2, or 0.5.
+How much better is this than odds for seeing a California condor?
 The odds ratio tells us: 0.5 / 0.125 = 4.0.
-The odds of Seattle Stew winning are four times the odds of Sea Brisket winning.
-Be careful not to say "times as likely to win," which would not be correct.
-The probability (likelihood, chance) of Seattle Stew winning is 1/3 and for Sea Brisket is 1/9, resulting in a likelihood ratio of 3.0.
-Seattle Stew is three times more likely to win than is Sea Brisket.
+The odds of seeing a peregrine falcon are four times the odds of seeing a condor.
+Be careful not to say "times as likely to see," which would not be correct.
+The probability (likelihood, chance) of seeing a peregrine falcon is 1/3 and for a California condor is 1/9, resulting in a likelihood ratio of 3.0.
+You areonly three times more likely to see a peregrine falcon than a California condor.

 ## Logistic Regression: One Numerical Predictor

+**Now to Paleobiology**.
+Logistic regression acts on a binary response variable .
+A binary variable is one that that has only two outcomes.
+In our example here we will use extinction during the Maastrichtian stage as our predictor.
+This is binary repsonse because for all genera alive at some time during the Maastrichtian, they all either went extinct or they survived--there are only two possible outcomes.

-Logistic regression acts on a binary response variable (e.g., we want to predict if a genus went extinct during the Maastrichtian or not), so here we want to use the logic of how *lad_age* is situated realtive to the time interval of interest to construct a new binary response variable called ``extinct``.
+so here we want to use the logic of how *lad_age* is situated realtive to the time interval of interest to construct a new binary response variable called ``extinct``.
 Will set the value for extinct equal to 1 for genera that go extinct and equal to 0 for those genra that survive.

 Load the paleosize data file that is in ``paleosizePaper/rawDataFiles`` directory and we'll perform a logistic regression of how well body size predicts going extinct at the end of the Cretaceous period.